- Established as a historic district in 2000

 - Developed mainly between 1883 and 1945

 This was one of the last neighborhoods to follow traditional development processes in Orlando.
-Until WWII most developments were purchased by a developer and individual parcels were sold off to individuals who either built their own home or brought in their own builder.
-When the GIs returned from the war the massive housing need caused that model to change.
+Until WWII, most developments were purchased by a developer and individual parcels were sold off to individuals who either built their own home or brought in their own builder.
+When the GIs returned from the war, the massive housing need caused that model to change.
 Wide swaths of land were purchased, developed and quickly built out by a single builder with nearly identical houses.
 Speed was of the essence!

 The neighborhood is mainly composed of residential structures built during the Florida Land Boom of the 1920s and contains examples of several styles including, Bungalows, Mission, Tudor Revival, Prairie, and several Minimal Traditional homes.
 Due to its long development and widely differing architectural tastes of its original residents the neighborhood has an almost eclectic feel as you walk through it.
-The variety of buildings that were once the height of residential design creates a beautiful backdrop for this quiet neighborhood so close to downtown.
-And the differing economic times that encompass its development from boom years to the depression to the Second World War are evident in the varying size and detailing of each of its homes showing the building patterns of lean years and lush years alike.
+The variety of buildings that were once the height of residential design, creates a beautiful backdrop for this quiet neighborhood that is so close to downtown.
+The differing economic times that encompass its development from boom years to the depression to the Second World War are evident in the varying size and detailing of each of its homes showing the building patterns of lean years and lush years alike.

 I love old houses, working with my hands, and teaching others the excitment of doing it yourself!
 Everything is teachable if you only give it the chance.